Applications and admissions

 There are several student residences on the Sophia Antipolis site.
 The site Adele.org which offers many student residences in the agglomeration.

 If you wish to live outside a city (Antibes, Cannes, Nice), you will need to have your own means of transport.

 There are two bus stops for CEMEF, 20m away: "Sophie Laffitte" and "Skema".

 - The Envibus network serves all the communes around Sophia Antipolis.

-The Ecole des Mines has access to an inter-company restaurant, located 2 minutes walk away.
-Students can also take advantage of SKEMA's canteen at a special rate.
+Students can take advantage of SKEMA's canteen at a special rate.
 It is located 5 minutes on foot from the school.
-A catering area is also available for staff who prefer to bring their own lunch and dinner.
-There are also snack bars or vans selling snacks in the surrounding area.
+A catering area is also available for staff who prefer to bring their own lunchbox.
+There are also snacks or foodtrucks in the surrounding area.

 Sophia Antipolis is located in a forest park where you can practice running, walking and mountain biking.
 You will find the sport that suits you among the many clubs (football, climbing, paddle, basketball...).
 The sea and the mountains are close by and offer many natural possibilities.

 Whether you want to practice an art in a club (drawing, painting, theatre, poetry...), or go on a cultural outing (theatre, café-theatre, opera, concert, museum, festival...), the choice is wide.

 The students of MINES ParisTech on the Sophia Antipolis site run the association MSV, Association Mines Sport Valbonne (MSV) .
 It offers regular activities (volleyball, football, gardening...) or occasional activities (karting, stand-up paddle...).
 It has tickets at a preferential rate and lends equipment (skis, snowshoes for example).